the-praxis-initiative/the-praxis-initiative.github.io/index.md

 # The PRAXIS Initiative

-## The PRAXIS Workshop Series
+## Community Series
+For more information, visit [here](https://the-praxis-initiative.github.io/praxis-workshop-series/).

 * [The Semantic Web in Practice: Tools and Pedagogy (2020)](./2020)<br>
 Unconference.
 Co-located with the 19th International Semantic Web Conference.
 * [The Praxis of Teaching Knowledge Graphs (2023)](./2023)<br>
 Masterclass.
 Co-located with the Knowledge Graph Conference.

-For more information, visit [here](https://the-praxis-initiative.github.io/praxis-workshop-series/).

-## Current Initiatives
+## Education Initiatives

 ### Building the (Knowledge Engineering) Perfect Syllabus
 * [Building the Perfect Syllabus]()<br>